 - Spread into a prepared pan (see notes below) then sprinkle with some shredded coconut if you like.

-- Put your chocolate in a microwave safe bowl and heat on high power for 1 minute.
+- Put your chocolate in a microwave-safe bowl and heat it on high power for 1 minute.

 - Remove and stir.

-- If not melted then heat for 15 more seconds and let the bowl sit in the microwave for 3 minutes afterwards.
+- If not melted then heat for 15 more seconds and let the bowl sit in the microwave for 3 minutes afterward.

 - Then stir until melted.
 The residual heat from the melted chocolate will help melt the pieces of chocolate.

 - If needed, heat for 10-second increments at 50% power, resting and stirring after each until melted.